grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>InitContainers allows adding initContainers to the pod definition.
+<p>InitContainers let you add initContainers to the pod definition.
 These
 can be used to, for example, fetch secrets for injection into the Grafana Agent configuration from external sources.
-Any errors during the execution of an initContainer will lead to a restart of the pod.
+Errors during the execution of an initContainer cause the pod to restart.
 More info: <a href="https://kubernetes.io/docs/concepts/workloads/pods/init-containers/">https://kubernetes.io/docs/concepts/workloads/pods/init-containers/</a>
-Using initContainers for any use case other than secret fetching is entirely outside the scope of what the Grafana Agent maintainers will support and by doing so, you accept that this behavior may break at any time without notice.</p>
+Using initContainers for any use case other than secret fetching is entirely outside the scope of what the Grafana Agent maintainers support and by doing so, you accept that this behavior may break at any time without notice.</p>
 </td>